 Black and White Thinking Trap

 Why are people afraid of the dark?
 Why are people afraid of the light?
-In death?
-This is how the contrast of life, black and white, good and bad relate to each other and our own individual ideologies of success.
+Life?
+Death?
+This is how the contrast of life, black and white, relate to each other and our own individual ideologies of success.
 If you’ve been reading my blog for a while you’ve figured out by now that I love quotes.
 Here’s one to start me off…

 Success is the progressive realization of a worthy ideal.
 I’m here, I know I’m here, I’m going there and I know I am going to get there.
 I don’t know how I’m going to get there, but I’m going to get there.”